Maria Steen

-Maria Steen is an Irish barrister, architect, and conservative campaigner and a member of the Iona Institute, a socially conservative and Catholic organisation.
-She was part of the unsuccessful opposition campaigns against the 2015 referendum to legalise same-sex marriage in Ireland and the 2018 referendum to legalise abortion.
-She was also part of the successful opposition campaign against the 2024 referendums to expand the constitutional definition of family and to replace language relating to women's duties in the home with a gender-neutral article on care.
-In 2025, Steen failed in her bid to run in the 2025 Irish presidential election, falling two signatures short of the 20 required from members of the Oireachtas to qualify for the ballot.
+Maria Steen is an Irish conservative campaigner and a member of the Iona Institute, a socially conservative and Catholic lobbyist organisation.
+She earned a degree in architecture from University College Dublin and later qualified as a barrister.
+She campaigned unsuccessfully against the 2015 referendum to legalise same-sex marriage in Ireland and the 2018 referendum to legalise abortion.
+She was part of the successful campaign against the 2024 referendums to expand the constitutional definition of family and to replace language relating to women's duties in the home with a gender-neutral article on care.
+In 2025, she failed in her bid to run in the 2025 Irish presidential election, falling two nominations short of the 20 required from members of the Oireachtas to qualify for the ballot.
+She is currently a homemaker and homeschools her five children.

 Early life

-Steen grew up in Ballsbridge and is the daughter of estate agent Seán Davin.
-Her aunts include former presidential candidate Joan Freeman and barrister and former RTÉ presenter Theresa Lowe.
-Her mother, Margaret Davin, taught her to read, write, and tell the time before she began school, something Steen has cited as shaping her later decision to homeschool her own children.
+Steen grew up in Ballsbridge and is the daughter of property developer and auctioneer Seán Davin and Margaret Davin (née Lowe).
+Her aunts include former presidential candidate Joan Freeman and barrister, communications consultant and former RTÉ presenter Theresa Lowe.
+Her mother, Margaret Davin (née Lowe), taught her to read, write, and tell the time before she began school, something Steen has cited as shaping her later decision to homeschool her own children.
+Steen's sister, Ciara Davin, is a barrister known for agreeing to provide the mandatory pupillage to fellow barrister Simeon Burke, brother of Enoch Burke, resolving a dispute between Burke and the Bar Council.

-Steen graduated from University College Dublin in 1999 with a degree in architecture and worked with architectural firm, Scott Tallon Walker.
-She later studied at King's Inns and was called to the bar in 2003.
-Steen has also stated that she qualified as a primary school Montessori teacher in order to educate her children at home to the best of her ability.
+Steen graduated from University College Dublin in 1999 with a degree in architecture and worked as an architectural assistant with the firm Scott Tallon Walker.
+She later studied at King's Inns and was called to the bar in 2003 before voluntarily disbarring after the birth of her children.
+She has stated she qualified as a primary school Montessori teacher to homeschool her children "to the best of [her] ability".

 Political campaigning

 Anti-abortion campaigning

-Steen has been involved with in the Irish anti-abortion movement since the 1990s, and was a spokesperson for the Pro Life Campaign during the 2000s.
+Steen has been involved with the Irish anti-abortion movement since the 1990s, and was a spokesperson for the Pro Life Campaign during the 2000s.

 Steen opposed the Protection of Life During Pregnancy Act 2013, legislation proposed after the judgment of the ECHR in A, B and C v Ireland (2010).
 In line with the judgment of the Supreme Court of Ireland in the X Case (1992), this permitted abortion where there was a risk to a woman's life from suicide.
 Steen claimed this was "wrong and unnecessary".

 She represented the Iona Institute at the Citizen's Assembly, which was discussing Irish abortion law.
 She campaigned for a No vote in the 2018 Irish abortion referendum, participating in TV debates in the lead-up to the vote.
 The proposal was approved by a 66% majority on a turnout of 64%.